zospm/zospm/README.md

 ***How to install zospm:***

 *From github*
-You can download zospm from github directly into _ZOSPMROOT_.
+You can download zospm from github directly into _ZOSPM\_ROOT_, e.g. /usr/lpp/zospm.
 You will need to 'build' zospm before you can use it.
 To do so:
-- cd _ZOSPMROOT_
+- cd _ZOSPM\_ROOT_
 - cd ..
 - git clone git@github.com:zospm/zospm.git
-- cd _ZOSPMROOT_/build
+- cd _ZOSPM\_ROOT_/build
 - ./build.sh

 *From bintray*
 You can also get zospm from bintray: https://bintray.com/zospm/zospm To install from bintray:
-- Download the pax file from bintray to your desktop, then upload via sftp to _ZOSPMROOT_
+- Download the latest pax file from bintray to your desktop, then upload via sftp to _ZOSPM\_ROOT_
 - Log on to z/OS
-- mkdir _ZOSPMROOT_
+- mkdir _ZOSPM\_ROOT_
-- cd _ZOSPMROOT_
+- cd _ZOSPM\_ROOT_
 - pax -rf zospm_yyyymmddhhmm.pax

-You will then want to pick up pax files for each software package you want to install.
+You will then want to install zospm software installation and configuration packages for software you want to install.
 Start with _zospm-zhw_, which is just a hello world package, to ensure it all works.
-Install all pax files in the _ZOSPM\_WORKROOT_ directory.
+Use:
+- zospm refresh zhw

+to install the hello-world zospm software installation package.

 If you want to look at any of the source for zospm, go to:
 - https://github.com/zospm/zospm